 No bottom flange makes it a less versatile beam

 Act as compression flanges to reduce shear stress vulnerability

 Made by riveting or welding I-sections

 Do not offer critical shear resistance

 Widely used in bridge construction to carry heavy loads at large spans

 This is truly just the beginning of getting to know the different types of steel beams.
 Please reach out to our team with any questions you have about beam fabrication processes, or if you need help determining which beam type or metal grade is best suited for your desired application.

 Reach Out to Our Qualified Team Today

-Kloeckner Metals is a full-line steel supplier and service center.
+Kloeckner Metals is a full-line steel supplier and service center catering to different types of steel beams.
 Kloeckner Metals combines a national footprint with the latest fabrication and processing technologies along with the most innovative customer service solutions.